AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Discussion and Implications

-\textbf{Researchers.} For software engineering researchers, our findings point to a significant knowledge transfer gap between AI safety research, policy and real-world implementation.
-In particular, 86\% of the survey participants agree that knowledge gap constitute a challenge for them to incorporate AI safety during the development (see~\cref{fig:RQ3-survey}).
-Moreover, safety policy processing gap is consistently identified as a challenge across all the development stages (see~\cref{fig:dev-process}).
+\paragraph{Researchers.} For software engineering researchers, our findings point to a knowledge transfer gap between research, policy and real-world implementation regarding approaching AI failures.
+In particular, 86\% of the survey participants agree that knowledge gap constitute a challenge for them to incorporate failure safeguards during the development (see Figure~\ref{fig:RQ3-survey}).
+Moreover, failure mitigation policy processing gap is consistently identified as a challenge across all the development stages (see Figure~\ref{fig:challenge-process}).
 Our analysis of the AI incident database reveals model reliability failures constitute more than half of the reported cases, while failures caused by irresponsible, unintended use or over-reliance of the delivered software is also observed taking 30.9\% of the incidents.
-Furthermore, 15.1\% of incidents involve both types of failures, highlighting the widespread premature adoption of unreliable AI-based software under unintended scenarios (see~\cref{tab:thematic-results}).
-Meanwhile, numerous research efforts have proposed solutions for AI safety concerns~\cite{salewski2023incontext, chen2023holistic}, alongside evolving regulations on AI safety~\cite{isoISOIEC420012023, europaFuturiumEuropean}.
+Furthermore, 15.1\% of incidents involve both types of failures, highlighting the widespread premature adoption of unreliable AI-based software under unintended scenarios (see Table~\ref{tab:thematic-results}).
+Meanwhile, numerous research efforts have proposed solutions for specific technical AI failures~\citep{salewski2023incontext, chen2023holistic}, alongside evolving regulations on general AI safety~\citep{isoISOIEC420012023, europaFuturiumEuropean}.
 Some failures could have been prevented if relevant research were applied.
-For example, the over-reliance on AI without human oversight, such as cases involving employee layoffs solely based on AI decisions, could have been avoided or at least mitigated by adhering to human-in-the-loop requirements outlined in ISO 42001~\cite{isoISOIEC420012023}.
+For example, the over-reliance on AI without human oversight, such as cases involving employee layoffs solely based on AI decisions, could have been avoided or at least mitigated by adhering to human-in-the-loop requirements outlined in ISO 42001~\citep{isoISOIEC420012023}.
 However, with the rapid emergence of new research techniques and policy adjustments, downstream developers often struggle to keep pace, leading to information overload.
-The frequent occurrence of model behaviour failures and irresponsible usage, coupled with the abundant research and regulations, underscores a significant knowledge transfer gap between AI safety research and practical implementation.
+The frequent occurrence of model behaviour failures and irresponsible usage, coupled with the abundant research and regulations, underscores a significant knowledge transfer gap between the general AI safety research and practical implementation of failure mitigation.